MartMarq/steps/README.md

 Simple watchface which calculates the average of todays steps and the number of steps of the last 6 days.

-Pushing the right upper button switches the watchface for time to step overview.
+Pushing the right upper button switches the watchface from time to step overview and back.

 ![step1](https://github.com/MartMarq/steps/assets/139223739/4b9a880b-d276-4e1a-adae-abe0802dbbe6)